montara-io/lucia-deployment/README.md

 2. run docker-compose with the following command:
    ```
    cd docker-compose
-   docker-compose -f docker-compose-local.yml  up -d --build
+   docker-compose -p lucia-local -f docker-compose-local.yml  up -d --build
    ```

-This will run it under the lucia project name
+This will run it under the lucia-local project name

 ## helm chart